llvm/llvm-project/llvm/docs/Coroutines.rst

 - In yield-once returned-continuation lowering, the coroutine must suspend itself exactly once (or throw an exception).
-The ramp function returns a continuation function pointer and yielded values, but the continuation function simply returns `void` when the coroutine has run to completion.
+The ramp function returns a continuation function pointer and yielded values, the continuation function may optionally return ordinary results when the coroutine has run to completion.

 The coroutine frame is maintained in a fixed-size buffer that is passed to the `coro.id` intrinsic, which guarantees a certain size